We may get commissions for purchases made through links in this post.

 A lot depends on the cats themselves.
 Some cats require more personal space, while others are relatively immobile and don’t mind other cats bouncing around them.

 Another factor to consider is vertical space.
-If the cats are allowed and encouraged to utilize the upper level of the room, than they have more space than the sum of the square feet of floor tiles.
+If the cats are allowed and encouraged to utilize the upper level of the room then they have more space than the sum of the square feet of floor tiles.
 Try adding cat furniture, shelves and climbing ramps that will make their territory larger without adding a new room to your house.

 Make sure you have at least one litter box per cat.
 Then add another litterbox.